 Couple a light-colored tooth with its dark root, and you have this beautifully massive Megalodon tooth.
 This narrow tooth is perfect because of the visible serrations that can be seen all along its edges.

 This beauty would make a perfect addition to anyone’s collection.
 In fact, it’s my very favorite Megalodon tooth in the shop currently.
-This 5 ½” tooth is unrestored and not modified.
+This 6.25” tooth is unrestored and not modified.
 The best part?
-The unique wormholes it has throughout the top, showing even more personality and making it truly one-of-a-kind!
+The unique curved shape it has and the nice serrations, showing even more personality and making it truly one-of-a-kind!

 The cream of the crop when it comes to Megalodon artifacts.
 This huge Morgan River Charcaradon Megalodon tooth is an essential piece for the serious collector.
 Including the stand, this piece will make your private collection the talk of the town.
 A completely natural tooth with beautiful edges and an intact root, this Megalodon tooth is exquisite!